WilAJP/WilAJP/README.md

-  Computer Science junior at Kutztown University
+  Computer Science seniour at Kutztown University.
-  , Reach me by email at WilfredJimenezP@gmail.com

 <!---
 WilAJP/WilAJP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.